-All neighbours were re-consulted for a further 14 days from 8 May 2018 following the receipt of amended plans.
-The re-consultation expired on 22 May 2018.
-A further 2 comments were received from neighbours that had previously commented.
+Initially, all neighbours were re-consulted for a further 14 days from 8 May 2018 following the receipt of amended plans.
+A further re-consultation occurred for another 14 days from 3 July 2018.

 - 4.2.2 Site Notice expired 29 March 2018

 - 4.2.3 Press Notice expired 6 April 2018

 - 4.2.4 Summary of Responses:

 - From a broader perspective TRDC have continually failed to protect the architectural heritage and must now be held to account

 - Proposal is too big

 - Erodes my privacy

 - Almost all the original structure is being demolished

 - The original house will come down

 - Trees in rear garden are being removed, further eroding the overall personality of Moor Park

 - TRDC will let you get away with it they always do

 - Drainage, flooding and subsidence issues

 - Documents added at the last minute

 - Rooms in the attic are odd